 - Encrypted Vault: Protects stored passwords with advanced encryption.

-With attacks like credential stuffing on the rise, solutions such as LastPass and Dashlane offer peace of mind.
-They only require you to remember one master password while managing the rest effortlessly.
+With credential stuffing attacks on the rise, tools such as LastPass and Dashlane offer peace of mind.
+You only need to remember one master password while they manage the rest.

 Using Home Networks Securely

-For instance, your router can be a gateway for cybercriminals to exploit if it’s not properly protected.
-In fact one incident in 2023 saw more than 600,000 routers hacked over the course of a 72 hour period.
-It’s worth noting that when connecting multiple devices, ensuring your tech uses the most secure and up-to-date bluetooth versions can further protect against vulnerabilities.
+Your router can become a gateway for cybercriminals if not properly protected.
+In 2023, over 600,000 routers were hacked within 72 hours.
+When connecting multiple devices, ensuring your tech uses the most current Bluetooth versions further protects against vulnerabilities.

 - Change Default Settings: Update default passwords on routers.